-- the maximum number of Preference Shares which may be purchased is all such Preference Shares in issue; - the minimum price which may be paid for each Preference Share is the nominal value of the relevant Preference Share; - (iii) the maximum price which may be paid for each Preference Share is an amount equal to 140 per cent of the liquidation preference of the relevant Preference Share; - this authority shall expire at the conclusion of the next annual general meeting or on 30 June 2017, whichever is the earlier, unless such authority is renewed before then; - (v) the Company may make a contract to purchase the Preference Shares under this authority before its expiry which would or might be executed wholly or partly after the expiry, and may make a purchase of the Preference Shares under that contract.
+- the maximum number of Preference Shares which may be purchased is all such Preference Shares in issue; - the minimum price which may be paid for each Preference Share is the nominal value of the relevant Preference Share; - (iii) the maximum price which may be paid for each Preference Share is an amount equal to 140 per cent. of the liquidation preference of the relevant Preference Share; - (iv) this authority shall expire at the conclusion of the next annual general meeting or at the close of business on 30 June 2018, whichever is the earlier, unless such authority is renewed before then; and - (v) the Company may make a contract to purchase the Preference Shares under this authority before its expiry which would or might be executed wholly or partly after the expiry, and may make a purchase of the Preference Shares under that contract.